vargasarts/parlaypartay.davidvargas.me/README.md

 Accessible at [https://parlaypartay.davidvargas.me](https://parlaypartay.davidvargas.me).

-A platform for creating a sports gambling guild to develop and share strategies.
+A platform for creating a sports gambling guild to develop and share gameplans of parlays.

 ## Setup